Murder of Liam Ashley: Aftermath

+Criticism of Failures by the Department of Corrections and Chubb

+New Zealand Prime Minister Helen Clark described Ashley's death as "an extremely shocking event" and said it was "totally unacceptable for someone to be killed in the back of a security van".

+Damien O'Connor, the Minister of Corrections, described the murder of Ashley as "senseless" and "preventable."
+Errors had been made in Baker's documentation that would have otherwise required him to be separated from prisoners classed "at risk" such as Ashley.

 Chubb, the security company that operated the van, faced criticism in the aftermath of the attack.
-In June 2007, the company announced that it no longer wished to transport prisoners as contracted with New Zealand authorities.
+In June 2007, the company announced that it no longer wished to transport prisoners on behalf of the Department of Corrections, a contract they had held since 1998 and sold that part of their business to a subsidiary of Danish company ISS Global A/S, in 2009.

+Inquiry and Investigations into the Incident

+As a result of Ashley's death, several investigations and inquiries were launched.

 In 2007, John Belgrave, New Zealand Chief Ombudsman, and Mel Smith, the ombudsman of the Department of Corrections, conducted an inquiry into the department's policy for transporting prisoners.
 Belgrave described Corrections' prisoner transport policies as "inhumane", and ordered a review of the system.
 After the publication of the report, Simon Power, an Opposition Justice & Corrections spokesman, asked O'Connor to resign due to the shortcomings in his department.
 However, he stopped short of saying that O'Connor was directly responsible for Ashley's death.
 Power criticized the system for failing to keep Ashley, a first-time offender, and Baker, a high-risk prisoner, separated.

 In response to Ashley's death, New Zealand authorities began testing waist restraints for prisoners.

+Compensation

+After official investigations found shortcomings in the way the Department of Correction dealt with the transportation of inmates, the Ashley family talked about seeking compensation from the department in the hope it would "avert further tragedies".

+In January 2009 it was reported that the Ashley family had received an undisclosed sum from the Department of Corrections over the death of their son.
+At the time, the Ashleys' lawyer said the matter had been "resolved between the parties".